bezdonas/toastik/README.md

 # toastik

 Simple dependancies-free javascript toast notifications library.
+Inspired by toastr with no desire to use jQuery.

 ___Under development___